What Is Considered High-Speed Internet

 Basics of Internet Speeds

-The first thing you need to know about Internet speed is how experts measure it.
+Experts measure internet speed with two terms: Mbps and Gpbs.
 The term “megabits per second" (Mbps) is the unit that measures the number of data packets that move in a second.
-The more Mbps an Internet service can offer, the faster your Internet speed will be.
+The more Mbps an internet service provider can offer, the faster your internet speed will be.
+If the internet speed is very fast, it will go up to 1000 Mbps, also known as 1 Gigabit-per-second (Gbps)or 1 Gig.

-A typical Internet plan will focus the most on the type of download speeds it can offer.
-Download speeds are responsible for determining how quickly your broadband Internet connection can retrieve data from the web.
+A typical internet provider will only disclose the maximum download speeds in its internet plans.
+Download speeds determine how quickly your broadband internet connection can receive data from the web.

-For example, when you’re web browsing, the download speed is the speed at which your computer loads the site so that you can view it.
-Similarly, if you are streaming videos, fast download speeds will load the video within seconds without delays or lagging issues.
+For example, when you’re web browsing, the download speed is how fast your computer loads the site so that you can view it.
+If you are streaming videos, fast download speeds will load the video within seconds without delays or lagging issues.

-Upload speeds, on the other hand, measure how quickly your broadband connection can send data from your connected devices to the Internet.
-For example, if you wanted to upload a video to YouTube, your upload speed would determine how quickly it will take your Internet connection to post the finished product.
+Upload speeds measure how quickly your broadband connection can send data from your connected devices to the internet.
+For example, if you want to upload a video to YouTube, your upload speed will determine how long it will take your internet connection to post the finished product.

-Internet users demand more of a download speed than they do from an upload speed.
-A download speed is much more important to the average user since most online activities depend on how quickly your connection can download data.
-Unless you’re planning on uploading large files on a day-to-day basis, upload speeds work fine at a lower rate.
+Internet users usually demand more from a download speed than they do from an upload speed.
+A download speed is more important to the average user because most online activities depend on how quickly your connection can download data.
+Upload speeds often work fine at a lower rate for standard web browsing and email.

 What Type of Internet Has the Fastest Speed